Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Building-NetCDF-Without-HDF5 "Previous section in reading order")]   [[\>](#Building-with-HDF4-Support "Next section in reading order")]       [[\<\<](#Quick-Instructions "Beginning of this chapter or previous chapter")]   [[Up](#Quick-Instructions "Up section")]   [[\>\>](#Building-on-Unix "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------------------------------- --------------------------------------------------------------------- --- ------------------------------------------------------------------------------- ------------------------------------------ -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.2 Building NetCDF With HDF5 {.section}
+2.2 Building NetCDF With HDF5
 -----------------------------

 If you want to use the HDF5 storage format, you must have the HDF5 1.8.6